 - 20. Check that the edges of the top case sit flush with the bottom case around the entire perimeter of the computer.
 If there are noticeable gaps, reinstall the top case taking extra care to secure top case top bottom when replacing the perimeter screws. - 21.
-Install the memory door and replace the battery. - 22.
-Testing the computer should include: - Powering on, checking the keyboard and trackpad function. - Operate the computer in a darkened room to check for keyboard backlight function. - Verify Bluetooth operation by checking that the it appears in either the Apple Menu bar or in the Apple System Profiler USB section.
+Install the memory door and replace the battery.

+- Powering on, check the keyboard and trackpad function. - Operate the computer in a darkened room to check for keyboard backlight function. - Verify Bluetooth operation by checking that the it appears in either the Apple Menu bar or in the Apple System Profiler USB section.